Deep Work

 Schedule Deep Work Blocks

 Reserve specific times in your calendar for deep work.
 Start with 60-90 minutes and gradually increase.
 Protect these blocks fiercely.
+Treat them as sacred appointments with yourself.
+For more on scheduling strategies, check out our time blocking guide.

 Eliminate All Distractions

 Turn off notifications.
 Put your phone in another room.
 Use website blockers.
 Tell people you are unavailable.
 Create an environment of focus.
+Every potential distraction reduces your ability to reach deep focus.
+Learn more in our website blocking guide.

 Use Rituals and Routines

 Build a deep work ritual.
 Same location, same time, same preparation.
 Your brain will learn to associate these cues with focus.
+A strong morning routine can set the stage for productive deep work sessions.

 Work Like a Jedi

 Focus with intention.
 Give your full attention to the task.
 When your mind wanders, gently bring it back.
 This is a skill that improves with practice.
+Mindfulness and meditation can strengthen your ability to maintain focus.

 Take Real Breaks

 After deep work, take a complete break.
 No checking email.
 Go for a walk, exercise, or just relax.
 Your brain needs this downtime to recharge.
+An evening routine helps you recover after intense focus sessions.

 Using Timers for Deep Work